-There are multiple popular CMS platform available in the market:
+There are multiple popular CMS platforms available in the market:

-1. WordPress - It is one of the most popular content management systems and has the largest market share amongst its competitors.
+It is one of the most popular content management systems and has the largest market share among its competitors.
 It is used by over 30% of websites.
-The New York Times or BBC America or Forbes are some of the WordPress CMS websites.
-Working on WordPress is very easy as you can create a really professional seeking website with it.
-A CMS which is both reliable and flexible, which offers performance to your visitors.
-Along with that, posting new content on Wordpress is also smooth as it also includes a powerful editor that helps you format your content as per your need.
+The New York Times or BBC America and Forbes are some of the WordPress CMS websites.
+Working on WordPress is very easy as you can create a really professional-seeking website with it.
+A CMS which is both reliable and flexible, and offers performance to your visitors.
+Along with that, posting new content on WordPress is also smooth as it also includes a powerful editor that helps you format your content as per your need.

-2. Joomla - Do you know?
-After WordPress, Joomla is considered to be the second most popular Content Management system over other CMS.
+Do you know?
+After WordPress, Joomla is considered to be the second most popular Content Management system among other CMS.
 It may not be as beginner-friendly as WordPress, but it is very flexible in a number of ways of web development and creation.
-Such as WordPress, it is also an open-source CMS that enables you to develop and build engaging and professional seeking web pages without having the requirement to know coding or any other technical skills.
+Such as WordPress, is also an open-source CMS that enables you to develop and build engaging and professional-seeking web pages without having the requirement to know coding or any other technical skills.

-4. Typo3: Typo3 is not much more popular CRM than Drupal, however, that doesn't make it a lesser option for building a CMS website.
-However, the main differentiation between Typo3 and other CRMs like Drupal, WordPress can be done based on their scalability.
+Typo3 is not much more popular CRM than Drupal, however, that doesn't make it a lesser option for building a CMS website.
+However, the main differentiation between Typo3 and other CRMs like Drupal, and WordPress can be done based on their scalability.